 Combining elements of cross-country racing fitness and the technicality of downhill racing (minus those huge jumps), enduro has its origins in the French Alps.
 It was here that riders formulated a purer version of all-day racing, which prioritised descending, without the benefit of chairlifts.

 An enduro bike can’t feature the same sacrificial terrain-absorption ability of a downhill bike, because it must be pedalled uphill too.
-Some enduro events even have special stages which require a hundred yards or so of pedalling.
 An element of suspension efficiency is crucial.
 As such, mountain bike engineers and component designers have supplied an entirely new class of bikes and gear to cater for this discipline’s unique demands.

 When the Enduro World Series (EWS) started in 2013, racing was dominated by 27.5 wheeled bikes, with 150mm of travel.
 In 2020 there is a selection of 29er alternatives, designed around the same amount of travel, while the 27.5-inch bikes have become even more capable, averaging 160mm of rear-suspension.

-The fact that enduro events are raced blind mean these bikes have now matured into the most forgiving and capable single-crown descending frames available, effectively transforming modern mountain bike geometry.
+The fact that enduro events are raced blind means these bikes have now matured into the most forgiving and capable single-crown descending frames available, effectively transforming modern mountain bike geometry.

 Carbon art presented as an enduro bike